sashawasha1337/Segfaults/README.md

 # Segfaults - Trash Finding Robot Application

-Welcome to the **Segfaults Project**, a senior project developed at Sacramento State.
-This repository contains the codebase for a web application and robot scripts that together power an innovative trash-finding robot.
-The project demonstrates the integration of robotics, real-time data processing, and a user-friendly web interface to tackle waste management challenges.
+Welcome to the **Autonomous Litter Detecting Robot Project**, developed by the Segfault's senior project team at sac state.
+This repository contains the codebase for a web application and robot scripts that together direct a trash-finding robot, making use AI image processing to tackle waste management challenges, supporting multiple robots and users.

 ---